trailheadapps/einstein-twitter-analyzer/README.md

 # Einstein Twitter Analyzer

-The Twitter Einstein Analyzer app is a Node.js app running on Heroku.
-It monitors tweets for keywords you can specify.
-For example, in this case you can look for all the tweets including the #_your_brand_ hashtag.
+The Einstein Twitter Analyzer app is a Node.js app running on Heroku.
+It monitors tweets using keywords you specify.
 The app uses Einstein Platform Services to analyze each tweet:

 - Einstein Sentiment identifies the overall sentiment of the tweet (positive, neutral or negative)
 - Einstein Intent identifies a potential call to action in the tweet
 - Einstein Vision attempts to determine what's in the picture attached to the tweet (if any)

-The Twitter Einstein Analyzer app then publishes a platform event with the Tweet details as well as the Einstein predictions related to the tweet.
-Click the **Einstein Twitter Analysis** tab in the Salesforce app to see the tweets and associated predictions.
+The Twitter Einstein Analyzer app then publishes a platform event with the Tweet details as well as the Einstein predictions.
+You can subscribe to that platform event in a Salesforce app and take the appropriate action when a tweet is published.

 ## Installation instructions